Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: Effects of disorder on polariton formation

 When the photonic nature of the interaction increases, so does the cavity-like character of the wavefunction, reducing its level of polaritonicity.
 While this holds true for low and moderate values of disorder, in the case of high disorder, we observe an increase of $P_P$, before the decline.
-This is an artifact of the disorder which randomly modifies the nature of the lowest eigenstate in the system, until the interaction value increases to a level that offsets the issue.
+This is an artifact of the disorder which randomly modifies the nature of the lowest eigenstate in the system to be more emitter-like, until the interaction value increases to a level that offsets the issue.
 This trend is paired with the increase in the delocalization metric $P_N$ as the wavefunction loses the dominant emitter-like characteristic.

-However, not all states lose polaritonicity with an increase in the photon hopping rate.
-Even in the case of large $J/g$ ratio (see Figures~\ref{fig:5x3E} and~\ref{fig:5x3P} for results for larger $J/g$ values), there still exist highly polaritonic states located in the middle of the lower polariton band (and an analogous one in the higher polariton band).
-We refer to these as the most polaritonic states (MPS).
-As seen in Eqs.~\ref{eq:TCHPAMEk} and \ref{eq:TCHPAMEv} of the Appendix, where we discuss the PAM eigenvectors, the MPS is parameterized by the momentum value $k=\frac{\pi}{2}$ where the cavity and emitter bands cross for $\omega_c=\omega_e$ and hence are maximally mixed.
-For systems with an odd number of cavities, this state occupies every other node characterized by $P_N\approx 0.5$.
-Figure~\ref{fig:5x3POLEP} shows how this state changes with increasing disorder.

 A decrease in polaritonicity and delocalization of the wavefunction take place for a range of system parameters.
-We note that for the case of $J/g=1$ the wavefunction has a delayed localization trend.
 At low $J/g$ there is less variance in $P_P$ for a larger $\Delta$ compared to a higher photon hopping rate, suggesting that, as in the single node Tavis-Cummings model \cite{radulaski2017nonclassical}, the stronger cavity-emitter coupling compared to combined cavity losses (in the TCHM this includes cavity-cavity coupling) provides better cavity protection against the disorder in the TCHM.